illiniaerialrobotics/cf-ros2/README.md

 - Instructions for installing Gazebo Garden are [here](https://gazebosim.org/docs/garden/install_ubuntu/).

 ### Further setup
-Below are some `apt` packages you may have to install.
-Some of these may already be installed.
-Our recommendation is to continue with the setup instructions below and install packages as you encounter errors.
+Below is a command that will allow you to install packages you may need on your system.
+However, we recommend that you install these one by one as you encounter errors.

+Note that if you are on a lab machine, you do not have `sudo` access and we are currently working on installing these dependencies for you.
 ```
+sudo apt update && sudo apt install -y \
-build-essential
+build-essential \
-cmake
+cmake \
-git
+git \
-curl
+curl \
-lsb-release
+lsb-release \
-gnupg
+gnupg \
-python3-pip
+python3-pip \
-python3-colcon-common-extensions
+python3-colcon-common-extensions \
-python3-rosdep
+python3-rosdep \
-python3-vcstool
+python3-vcstool \
-ros-humble-desktop
+ros-humble-desktop \
-ros-humble-rclpy
+ros-humble-rclpy \
-ros-humble-motion-capture-tracking
+ros-humble-motion-capture-tracking \
+ros-humble-tf-transformations \
-libusb-1.0-0-dev
+libusb-1.0-0-dev \
-libyaml-cpp-dev
+libyaml-cpp-dev \
-libboost-all-dev
+libboost-all-dev \
-libeigen3-dev
+libeigen3-dev \
-libgz-sim7-dev
+libgz-sim7-dev \
-libgz-transport12-dev
+libgz-transport12-dev \
-libgz-msgs9-dev
+libgz-msgs9-dev \
-libgz-plugin2-dev
+libgz-plugin2-dev \
-libgz-common5-dev
+libgz-common5-dev \
 libgz-math7-dev
-ros-humble-tf-transformations
 ```

 In `CrazySim/crazyflie-firmware`, run the following commands: